sleepycharlyy/tic2bar.js/README.md

-The project is as it stands very gimmicky and not that useful, but i quite like the idea of storing TIC-80 cartridges in barcodes or QR codes for distribution and i can only imagine what kinds of stuff you could pull of, like scanning a barcode on mobile and playing it directly through some kind of app.
+The project is as it stands very gimmicky and not that useful, but i quite like the idea of storing TIC-80 cartridges in barcodes or QR codes for distribution and i can only imagine what kinds of stuff you could pull of, like scanning a QR Code on mobile and playing it directly through some kind of app.

 ## License